AcademySoftwareFoundation/rez/docs/source/caching.rst

 Resolve Caching
 ===============

-Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_, an in-memory database.
+Resolve caching is a feature that caches resolves to a `memcached <https://memcached.org/>`_ in-memory database.

 Memcached is widely used, easy to deploy (because there is no storage needed since it's a single process/executable), and is very fast.